HSchreier/stfc-discord-computer-bot/README.md

 - 🎯 Purpose-built for **STFC only**
 - 🛡️ Uses a profanity filter powered by the `naughty-words` package
 - 🆘 Includes a built-in `help` command for user guidance
-- 🥚 Easter egg response about ÐŘÅŠ alliance

 ---